EndPointCorp/end-point-blog/2011/09/29/rails-31-upgrading-simple-app-part-2.html.md

 //= require_tree .
 ```

-I did not decide to reorganize images at this point in time, since many of our blog articles references on-site images and I didn't want to address blog article updates with this upgrade.
+I did not decide to reorganize images at this point in time, since many of our blog articles references on-site images and I didn’t want to address blog article updates with this upgrade.

 ### Learning the Asset Tasks